-Lee Coffey has, for over 25 years, focused his practice on the arbitration and litigation of complex international disputes in a broad range of industries.
+Lee Coffey has, for more than 25 years, focused his practice on the arbitration and litigation of complex international disputes in a broad range of industries.
 He is the Administrative Partner for the London Office and the Global Disputes practice in Europe.

 The Hague Choice of Court Convention Takes Effect, and With It Greater Certainty for International Transactions